nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 .. note::
    If `no Mbed TLS support` is listed in limitations, it indicates that the hardware supports it, but it is not exposed in an API that works with Mbed TLS.

-   If `mbedtls_extra only` is listed in limitations, it indicates that an API similar to recent versions of Mbed TLS is made available with the library.

 AES - Advanced Encryption Standard